-The Kunming Wolfdog is commonly used as a military support dog in China and has even been trained to detect mines.
+The Kunming Wolfdogs are commonly used as police dogs in China and are trained to detect mines.

 However, they also make popular pets for many families.

-Think of them as essentially the Chinese equivalent of a German Shepherd.
+Think of them as essentially the Chinese equivalent of a German Shepherd (they look similar).

-The breed is actually quite a recent one when compared to others on this Chinese dog breeds list.
+The breed is relatively recent compared to others on this Chinese dog list.

-Other than that, there isn’t much evidence regarding other breeds used to create the Kunming Wolfdog.
+Other than that, there isn’t much evidence regarding other breeds that created the Kunming Wolfdog.

-They have a long tail that is usually carried low but can lift up when excited.
+They have long tails usually carried low but can lift when excited.